Realm of Fear: Plot

 The Enterprise comes to the assistance of the USS Yosemite, a science vessel from which several crewmen disappeared in a transporter accident.
 The Enterprise is unable to transport crew members directly to the Yosemite due to interference.
 Lt.
 Reginald Barclay suggests linking the transporter systems of both ships, which allows them to transport one by one to the Yosemite but requires a lengthy dematerialization/materialization process.
 Barclay, assigned as part of the team, hesitates to transport and instead walks away.

 Barclay discusses the matter with Counselor Deanna Troi, who teaches him Betazoid meditation techniques to help calm himself.
 Transporter Chief Miles O'Brien provides Barclay with advice on dealing with his fears, relating his own fear of spiders.
 Barclay is safely transported to the Yosemite, where he helps the crew investigate.
 On his return trip, Barclay believes he sees wormlike creatures in the matter stream that attempt to approach him and touch his arm, but he materializes on the Enterprise without harm.
 He decides that he is suffering from transporter psychosis, a rare affliction.
 His paranoia forces Troi to declare him unfit for duty.
 Barclay asks O'Brien to review the transporter logs, and O'Brien agrees there was a strange surge during Barclay's transport.
 Barclay asks O'Brien to transport him again, recreating the surge, and Barclay again sees the creatures in the matter stream.

 Barclay calls a meeting with the senior staff and explains his observations.
 Captain Picard orders a thorough review of the transport systems and those that have used it recently.
 Barclay's arm is found to be out of phase, and further examination reveals microbes that were not detected by the biofilter.
 To remove the microbes, Barclay is put through the transport again, holding him in the matter stream for a longer duration to allow the biofilters to work.
 While in the stream, Barclay sees one of the creatures approach him and at the last moment reaches out to grab it to his body.
 When he materializes one of the missing Yosemite crew materializes alongside him.
-Barclay quickly explains that the remaining worm creatures in the matter stream are the missing crew members, who are then quickly rescued.
-The Enterprise crew determine that an explosion near the Yosemite during the transport caused the people to become trapped.
+Barclay realizes that the remaining worm creatures in the matter stream are the missing crew members, who are then quickly rescued.
+The Enterprise crew determined that an explosion near the Yosemite during the transport caused the people to become trapped.
 Later, Barclay and O'Brien meet at Ten-Forward to discuss the nature of fear, and O'Brien shows a visibly frightened Barclay his pet spider Christina.